dthaler/iftype-reg/draft-thaler-iftype-reg.md

    and "Transmission Values" {{transmission}}.

 5. Update the ifType definitions registry {{ifType}} to list MIB {{IANAifType-MIB}}
-   and YANG {{iana-if-type}} as Available Formats.
+   and YANG {{yang-if-type}} as Available Formats.

 6. Update the tunnelType definitions registry {{tunnelType}} to list MIB {{IANAifType-MIB}}
-   and YANG {{iana-tunnel-type}} as Available Formats.
+   and YANG {{yang-tunnel-type}} as Available Formats, and change the title to "tunnelType Definitions" for consistency with the {{ifType}} title.

-7. Replace the {{iana-if-type}} page with the YANG module content, rather than having a page that itself claims to have multiple Available Formats.
+7. Replace the {{yang-if-type}} page with the YANG module content, rather than having a page that itself claims to have multiple Available Formats.

-8. Replace the {{iana-tunnel-type}} page with the YANG module content, rather than having a page that itself claims to have multiple Available Formats.
+8. Replace the {{yang-tunnel-type}} page with the YANG module content, rather than having a page that itself claims to have multiple Available Formats.

 # Registration